matman26/matman26.github.io/_posts/2022-01-22-ttp-parsing-library.markdown

 five times, it generated five different dictionaries, one for each of the interfaces.

 Notice that the naming convention we chose to represent our data matters.
-In a way, we can say that template we'd made models all of our interfaces through four values:
+In a way, we can say that the parser we just made models all of our interfaces using four values:
 + **interface_name**, the name of the interface;
 + **description**, the interface's description;
 + **ip_address**, the interface's IPv4 Address;